Constant Overhead Entanglement Distillation via Scrambling

-In this work, we introduce and analyze a family of entanglement distillation protocols based on random Clifford operations.
-Our protocol offers several key advantages over existing approaches.
-Unlike protocols based on quantum error-correcting codes, all performance metrics, including output fidelity, acceptance probability, and overhead, have exact closed-form analytical expressions in terms of only two hyperparameters ($n$ and $k$, the number of input and output Bell pairs, respectively).
-This eliminates the need for burdensome numerical simulations, which greatly simplifies optimization and analysis of our protocol in practical settings.
-Our protocols also achieve remarkable practical performance.
-Specifically, they maintain constant overhead distillation, meaning that the number of noisy input Bell pairs required to distill one Bell pair of infidelity $\bar{\varepsilon}$ is asymptotically upper bounded by a constant, \emph{for every target infidelity $\bar{\varepsilon}>0$}.
-This is accomplished through concatenation, which allows for systematic improvement of fidelity through multiple rounds of distillation.
-In the non-asymptotic setting (i.e., realistic requirements of infidelities as low as $\bar{\varepsilon}=10^{-12}$), we achieve state-of-the-art resource overheads compared to recent work~\cite{fowler2010surface,ramette2023fault,sinclair2024fault,pattison2024constoverheaddistillation}.
-A remarkable advantage of our protocol is that it achieves the same performance regardless of the form of noise on the channel used to distribute the Bell pairs, working equally well for arbitrarily correlated noise and IID noise.
+In this work, we introduce and analyze a family of entanglement distillation protocols based on random bilocal Clifford operations.
+Unlike existing protocols based on quantum error-correcting codes, all performance metrics, including output fidelity, acceptance probability, and overhead, have exact, closed-form analytical expressions in terms of only two hyperparameters: $n$ and $k$, the number of input and output Bell pairs, respectively.
+This eliminates the need for burdensome numerical simulations, which simplifies optimization and analysis of our protocol in practical settings.
+Our protocols achieve remarkable practical performance: they maintain constant-overhead distillation, meaning the number of noisy input Bell pairs required to distill one Bell pair of infidelity $\bar{\varepsilon}$ is asymptotically bounded by a constant, \emph{for every target infidelity $\bar{\varepsilon}>0$}.
+This is accomplished through concatenation, allowing systematic fidelity improvement through multiple rounds.
+For target infidelities as low as $\bar{\varepsilon}=10^{-12}$, we achieve state-of-the-art resource overheads compared to recent work~\cite{fowler2010surface,ramette2023fault,sinclair2024fault,pattison2024constoverheaddistillation}; see Table~\ref{tab:comparisons} for a summary of and comparison to prior work.
+A key advantage is that our protocol achieves the same performance regardless of noise form, working equally well for arbitrarily correlated and independent identically distributed (IID) noise.
 Finally, our protocols can be implemented with very shallow circuits, in depth $O(\poly \log \log \bar{\varepsilon}^{-1})$, and their flexibility allows adaptation to various hardware constraints, such as limited local memory.